andreasabel/inCode/entry/free-alternative-regexp.md

 type.
 Everything it can express is a regular expression, and there is nothing it can express that *isn't* a regular expression.[^2]

-Here, we can think of `StateT` is the context that we use to *interpret* a `RegExp` as a *parser*.
+Here, we can think of `StateT` as the context that we use to *interpret* a `RegExp` as a *parser*.
 But, there might be *other* ways we want to work with a `RegExp`.
 For example, we might want to inspect it and "print" it out for inspection.
 This is something we can't do with `StateT`.

-We can't say that `StateT String Maybe` *is* a regular expression --- only that it can represent a parser based on a regular expression.
+We can't say that `StateT String Maybe` "is" a regular expression --- only that it can represent a parser based on a regular expression.
 But we *can* say that about `Alt Prim`.